MikeAvgeros/fitz-composer/README.md

     - VS Code was my IDE of choice for writing the HTML, CSS and JavaScript code.

 2. [Google Fonts](https://fonts.google.com/)
-    - Google Fonts was used to import my font of choice into CSS for use throughout the website.
+    - Google Fonts was used to import my fonts of choice into CSS for use throughout the website.

 3. [Font Awesome](https://fontawesome.com/)
     - Font Awesome was used to add icons to the website for aesthetic and UX purposes.